bl4de/research/raa-ransomware-analysis/README.md

 return aka;
 ```

 If we take a look at this fragment a little bit closer, it does not have a lot of sense.
-Take a look at how **MOSKn** array is used - only its first element is initalised and then, inside do...while() loop, only 0 index is in use (if we follow  **pointer_MOSKn**, its value is always 0).
+Take a look at how **MOSKn** array is used - only its first element is initalized and then, inside _do...while()_ loop, only 0 index is in use (if we follow  **pointer_MOSKn**, its value is always 0).

-Because **aka** value changes after first request.
-I couldn't check what exactly is returned as startwavenow.com domain was already suspended and url does not respond, but I found an information in ReaQta writeup that there were some values used in encrytption phase later - see https://reaqta.com/2016/06/raa-ransomware-delivering-pony/ for more details.
+Because **aka** value changes after first request, I couldn't check what exactly is returned as startwavenow.com domain was already suspended and url does not respond, but I found an information in ReaQta writeup that there were some values used in encryption phase later - see https://reaqta.com/2016/06/raa-ransomware-delivering-pony/ for more details.

 After **get_HZtSmFNRdJM()** function there's code assigns returned values to an array: